QFrBLiMP: a Quebec-French Benchmark of Linguistic Minimal Pairs: Results and Discussion

-For instance, in \autoref{tab:results}, numerous models including \texttt{Bloom-1b7} and \texttt{Lucie-7b ($\Upsilon$)} score 100.00\% on phenomenon \texttt{12}.
-This not only demonstrates a comprehensive grasp of the rule but, as shown in \autoref{tab:resultsdiff}, surpasses the Human baseline of 93.00\% by a significant margin.
-This suggests that for highly regular, frequent, and formally unambiguous grammatical tasks, LLMs' ability to learn and apply patterns exceeds the average consistency of human annotators.
+For instance, in \autoref{tab:results}, numerous models including \texttt{Bloom-1b7} and \texttt{Lucie-7b $\Upsilon$} score 100.00\% on phenomenon \texttt{12}.
+It not only demonstrates a comprehensive grasp of the rule but also surpasses the human baseline of 93.00\% by a significant margin, as shown in \autoref{tab:resultsdiff}.
+It suggests that for highly regular, frequent, and formally unambiguous grammatical tasks, LLMs' ability to learn and apply patterns exceeds the average consistency of human annotators.
 This pattern of performance suggests that these grammatical structures are well-represented in the pre-training data and have been effectively internalized by LLMs.